Take Off To Your Dreams!

 Graduate Admissions

-Drexel follows a quarter system instead of the traditional semester calendar.
-That means tuition is split across four quarters a year, and it can affect your cost planning.
+Drexel University cost is a quarter system; tuition is split across four quarters a year, and it can affect your cost planning.

 For graduate students, tuition usually averages around $1,342 per credit hour, but it can vary by program.
 Always check with your specific college for details.